-(Motion for Default Judgment against Kuldip Josun)
+(Motion for Consent Judgment against Dixit Defendants)

-The plaintiff, msi Spergel inc. ("Spergel") in its capacity as receiver (in such capacity, the "Receiver") of Banners Broker International Limited ("BBIL") and Stellar Point Inc. ("Stellar Point") will make a motion to a Judge presiding over the Commercial List, on a date to be set by the Commercial List Office, or as soon after that time as the motion can be heard, at the Court House, 330 University Avenue, Toronto, Ontario.
+The plaintiff, msi Spergel inc. ("Spergel") in its capacity as receiver (in such capacity, the "Receiver") of Banners Broker International Limited ("BBIL") and Stellar Point Inc. ("Stellar Point") will make a motion to a Judge presiding over the Commercial List, on July 25, 2018, at 9:30 a.m. or as soon after that time as the motion can be heard, at the Court House, 330 University Avenue, Toronto, Ontario.